twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

     - Fwiw, we don't want to use these third party providers, since the lock-in cost is a big headache to get away from
         - i.e. Each user would need to transfer account

-So, I'm going to break my own preferences somewhat and explore this split app setup, because it's the past of least resistance for current norms.
+So, I'm going to break my own preferences somewhat and explore this 2 server + proxy setup, because it's the past of least resistance for current norms.

-i.e. React as main server, Django as auth + API with JWT handoff -- though now I'm also wondering if JWT is even needed if we're just doing this rearrangement...
+i.e. React as main server, proxying Django for auth + API with JWT handoff -- though now I'm also wondering if JWT is even needed if we're just doing this rearrangement...

 But yea, I want -- React as main server, Django as `/auth` + `/api` routes with no shared CSS (pages are minimal as-is) (though I do understand not preferred, but that's something that can be addressed with time)